Designed by WorldStove, Lucia Stove is an efficient and improved cookstove within an adapted design depending on customer needs.

 IP protected.
 Interview with WorldStove founder

-End users can only purchase stoves through local distributors in country.
+End users can only purchase stoves through local distributors in the country.
 A microfinance system is also available for customers.

 Each Lucia Stove varies in dimensions, weight, and function.
 WorldStove will design their product for each target market, resulting in various Lucia Stove models worldwide.
 Interview with WorldStove founder